niryariv/opentaba-client/DEPLOYMENT.md

 + "server" - the base url for the server that hosts this municipality's plans.
   If not defined it is "http://opentaba-server-<muni-name>.herokuapp.com/"
 + "file" - path in the repository to the municipality's gush map.
-  If not defined it is "data/<muni-name>.topojson"
+  If not defined it is "https://api.github.com/repos/niryariv/israel_gushim/contents/<muni_name>.topojson" This file will be downloaded using Github's contents API, so it must not exceed 1MB in size.
+Files from other static hosts will probably be loaded fine as long as the "Accept" header is ignored.
 + "fb_link" - link to the municipality's facebook page.
   If not defined the facebook icon will open a "share on facebook" window
 + "twitter_link" - link to the municipality's twitter page.